-Here’s a little legend about this point, based on the English name translation: Leg Three Mile
+Here’s a little legend about this point, based on the English name translation: Leg Three Mile.

 Here are some things you should remember about Stomach 36.
 Treatment of this point will energize you, boost your immune system, AND help with any digestive disorders.
-And–if you need to walk three more miles on the treadmill, it might help with that too!
+And if you need to walk three more miles on the treadmill, it might help with that too!

-The following information is from the Points Acupuncture Reference Software:
+Information from the Points Acupuncture Reference Software:

 Acupuncture Point: Stomach 36 (ST 6, ST6)